CanCanCommunity/cancancan/CONTRIBUTING.md

 ### Modify the Documentation

 The documentation is written in Markdown and is located in the `docs` directory.
 The documentation is built using [VitePress](https://vitepress.dev).
+VitePress supports all markdown features but also adds a few enhancements, which are documented in the [Markdown Extensions](https://vitepress.dev/guide/markdown).

 ```bash
 npm install